timrichardt/hicgql/README.md

 ```

 ## Usage with `re-graph`
-`re-graph` adds the operation type on it's own, so you must not supply the `*:/type` keyword to the property map.
+`re-graph` adds the operation type itself, so you don't need to add the `:*/type` keyword to the property map.

 ```clojure
 (re-graph/query
  :query-id